Guilherme-07062002/Guilherme-07062002/README.md

-:computer: I'm a graduate student and a backend developer | Eu sou estudante e desenvolvedor backend
+:computer: I'm a graduate student and a backend developer | Eu sou estudante de graduação e desenvolvedor backend

 :house_with_garden: I’m from Brazil | Eu sou do Brasil.